FixedEffects/FixedEffectjlr/README.md

 devtools::install_github("eloualiche/FixedEffectjlr")
 ```

-First setup julia to work within R with `JuliaCall`
+To actually use the package in `R`, first setup julia to work within R with `JuliaCall` (see more details about setting up on the [package webpage](https://github.com/Non-Contradiction/JuliaCall))
 ```r
 library(FixedEffectjlr)
 JULIA_HOME <- "/Applications/Julia-0.6.app/Contents/Resources/julia/bin/"